 Fatty Liver: Losing Weight Too Fast – Should You Worry?

 What happens if you lose weight too fast when starting your diet to reverse fatty liver?
-You’ve probably seen or heard in many places that too fast of a weight loss can make your fatty liver worse (or even be a cause for fatty liver).
+You’ve probably seen or heard in many places that rapid weight loss can make your fatty liver worse (or even be a cause for fatty liver).

-When I started dieting, in the first month or two, I was actually losing up to 3.3 pounds (1.5kg) per week.
-So even though I was above the recommended safe zone, I still reversed fatty liver and not made it worse.
+For example, when I started dieting to reverse my fatty liver, in the first month or two, I was actually losing up to 3.3 pounds (1.5kg) per week.
+That was a bit faster than what’s recommended, and I was concerned.
+But even with that faster rate, I was able to reverse my fatty liver and regain my health.

-It’s important to note that this wasn’t the rate I lost weight at on the long term.
+So the key here is understanding how your body responds and adjusting as needed.
+It’s also important to note that this wasn’t the rate I lost weight in the long term.

-And that is when I started adding exercising into my life, as well as dealing with dieting fatigue.
+However, as time went on, my rate of weight loss slowed down, even though I was still eating the same amount.
+This plateau is natural and expected.
+And that is when I started adding exercise into my life, as well as dealing with dieting fatigue.

 fatty liver weight loss

-You can read more about these potential reasons why rapid weight loss can make fatty liver worse on Patient.co.uk.
+Some studies also suggest that rapid weight loss can lead to inflammation or scarring in the liver.
+You can read more about these potential reasons why rapid weight loss can make fatty liver worse on the Patient website.

-The truth is that any type of extremely fast rapid loss is not sustainable on the long term.
-So even if you lose 3 kilos per week (which would be considered unhealthy), you won’t be able to stick to such a diet on the long term.
+The truth is that any type of extremely fast rapid loss is not sustainable in the long term either.
+So even if you lose 3 kilos per week (which would be considered unhealthy), you won’t be able to stick to such a diet in the long term.

 weight loss fatty liver

-In my case, I got worried seeing that I was losing weight so fast after starting my fatty liver diet and just a couple of weeks after starting it, I scheduled another meeting with my hepatologist.
+In my case, I got worried seeing that I was losing weight so fast after starting my fatty liver diet, and after just a couple of weeks, I scheduled another meeting with my hepatologist.

-This is what happens when you jump from eating lots of fatty and sugary foods to eating zucchini and eggplants and other healthy options.
+This is what happens when you jump from eating lots of fatty and sugary foods to eating zucchini, eggplants, and other healthy options.
+And, of course, no soda.

 So as long as you do follow a diet that feeds you way fewer calories than what you used to have, there probably is nothing wrong.
 But I still recommend playing it safe like I did and visiting the doctor again, just to be sure that all is OK.